HoYaStudy/AI_Study/doc/Evaluation Method.md

 ## Prediction Probability

+Create an array by dividing the probability that is 0 and 1 for each data.
+Use this to evaluate the actual predicted results.

 ```python
 from sklearn.linear_model import LogisticRegression
 model_lr = LogisticRegression(solver='lbfgs')
 model_lr.fit(x, y)
 model_lr.predict_proba(x)
 ```

 ## ROC Curve and AUC